qntm/base131072/README.md

 	c

-and encode it using a third, 2^1-character repertoire.
+and encode it using a third, 2<sup>1</sup>-character repertoire.
 There is no extraneous padding on decoding, we will get back a sequence of complete 8-bit values and nothing else.

-In other words, we use a total of 2^17 + 2^9 + 2^1 = 131,585 characters for this encoding.
+In other words, we use a total of 2<sup>17</sup> + 2<sup>9</sup> + 2<sup>1</sup> = 131,585 characters for this encoding.

 ## Is this ready yet?

 No. We need 131,585 "safe" characters for this encoding, but as of Unicode 8.0 only 101,064 exist.
-(A calculation for Unicode 9.0 is forthcoming but I can tell you know that it's still not enough.)
+(A calculation for Unicode 9.0 is forthcoming but we know already that it's not enough.)
 However, future versions of Unicode may add enough safe characters for this to be made possible.